Caring For Pets During An Emergency

 Supplies and Other Preparations

 A supply kit for your pet is a must if you need to take your pet to a pet-friendly shelter.
 The kit will help you if you need to evacuate but also in case you need to get through an emergency – such as a blizzard at home – a far more likely scenario.
 The kit should include:

 - A leash and a carrier.
 A pet friendly shelter will require your animal to be leashed or crated.
 The pet carrier should be large enough for the animal to stand up and turn around in.

 - Pet identification.
-Your pet should wear an identification tag and rabies tag.
+Your pet should wear an identification tag, license and rabies tag.

 - Contact information and a photo of you and your pet.
 The County's Animal Services will require these.

 - At least three days worth of food and plenty of extra water.